planningcenter/plusone/README.md

 ## Copyright & License

-Copyright (c) Tim Morgan, licensed MIT.
+Copyright (c) Planning Center, licensed MIT.
 See LICENSE file in this repo.